Risingson/eveeyedocs/docs/data/database.md

 To add data you need to load a map.
 Opening a database set's details will show all systems on that map in a table.
 Edit the data and watch the map display it right away.
 You can right-click a system, to bring it to top and put the cursor in the value's input field to edit right away.

 ## Data Display
 When opening a set's details the display options `Node` and `Label` will get activated automatically.
-You can also display your data via `Sectors` or `Tags`.
+You can  display your data via `Sectors` or `Tags` aswell.
 Please select them via the data displays menu.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQ2MDA2MDA2LDUwMjM1NTY2MCw3MzA3Mj
+eyJoaXN0b3J5IjpbLTU4Mzk3MjA0Nyw1MDIzNTU2NjAsNzMwNz
-k1MjIsNDA5NzUwMCwtMjI1MjA1MTUxLDIwMjQ0OTE1NTRdfQ==
+I5NTIyLDQwOTc1MDAsLTIyNTIwNTE1MSwyMDI0NDkxNTU0XX0=

 -->